Jesse Mugambi: Reconstruction theology

-Mugambi's book From Liberation to Reconstruction assesses events that affected Africa as a whole.
+Mūgambi's book From Liberation to Reconstruction assesses events that affected Africa as a whole.
 These events include the end of the Cold War (1989).
 Other events include the release of Nelson Mandela on 11 February 1990.
-For Mugambi, Mandela is not only the longest-serving political prisoner; he is also the most prominent symbol of the Exodus metaphor in African Christian Theology.
+For Mūgambi, Mandela is not only the longest-serving political prisoner; he is also the most prominent symbol of the Exodus metaphor in African Christian Theology.

 From a theology of liberation to a theology of reconstruction

-In his post-Cold-War theological discourses, which can also be regarded as his post- liberation works, Mugambi suggests that the Africa of the 21st century will have to preoccupy itself with the agenda of the reconstruction as the new priority for Africa.
+In his post-Cold-War theological discourses, which can also be regarded as his post-liberation works, Mūgambi suggests that the Africa of the 21st century will have to preoccupy itself with the agenda of the reconstruction as the new priority for Africa.
 The text of Ezra-Nehemiah, unlike that of Exodus, would be the main text in African theological discourses in the 21st century.
-Mugambi believes this text will motivate the people of Africa to "rebuild their continent" and that the churches and their theologians will need to respond to this new priority in relevant fashion, to facilitate this process of reconstruction.
-He belives this process will require considerable effort in reconciliation and confidence-building.
+Mūgambi believes this text will motivate the people of Africa to "rebuild their continent" and that the churches and their theologians will need to respond to this new priority in relevant fashion, to facilitate this process of reconstruction.
+He believes this process will require considerable effort in reconciliation and confidence-building.
 It will also require re-orientation and retraining.

-While acknowledging that Mugambi has "correctly observed that an epiphany of a new scenario has emerged, ushered in by the demise of three horrendous systems of oppression; namely institutionalized racism, brutal colonialism and the cold war tutelage," Ukachukwu Chris Manus considers Mugambi as having failed to recognize the central figure in the New Testament, Jesus of Nazareth as the Master Reconstructor of both the spiritual and the social well-being of the bnaiya Israel, the simple folk of his day in first century Palestine."
+While acknowledging that Mūgambi has "correctly observed that an epiphany of a new scenario has emerged, ushered in by the demise of three horrendous systems of oppression; namely institutionalized racism, brutal colonialism and the cold war tutelage", Ukachukwu Chris Manus considers Mūgambi as having failed to recognize the central figure in the New Testament, Jesus of Nazareth as the Master Reconstructor of both the spiritual and the social well-being of the bnaiya Israel, the simple folk of his day in first century Palestine."

 Manus goes on to argue that the term "reconstruction" makes a deep impression on him as a "meta-language" that challenges African religiosity to discern and promote new insights that can inspire a new movement that would help to galvanize Africans in the continent like those in the Diaspora to struggle and regain their integrity.
 For Manus, therefore, the goal of reconstruction ought to be pursued in order to re-capture Africa's self-esteem, dignity, and integrity, "in the context of new Information and Communication Technology."

-Others have offered perspectives on Mugambi's views on liberation and reconstruction.
+Others have offered perspectives on Mūgambi's views on liberation and reconstruction.
 In attempting a definition, Hannah Wangeci Kinoti explained that the idea of reconstruction assumes that there is a framework that was previously there.
 She went on to say that "a cluster of words associated with the verb reconstruct should quicken our vision of asking the Church in Africa to rise up and do more, purposefully and decisively."
-She suggested that the concept of reconstruction implies a process of "review and then move" - to create something more suitable to the prevailing environment.
+She suggested that the concept of reconstruction implies a process of "review and then move" – to create something more suitable to the prevailing environment.
 Other terms can be invoked: rebuild, reassemble, re-establish, recreate, reform, renovate, regenerate, remake, remodel, restore, or re-organize.